 Get a new beanbag pillow just for reading.
 Read with headlamps in the dark.
 Whatever your kids like, see if you can pair it with reading.

 I have the lists organized by genre.
 Consider picking one book from each genre to read this summer.
-That way, your child gets exposed to a wide variety of fiction.
+That way, your almost 6th grade reader gets exposed to a wide variety of fiction.

 Want to help your child be accountable for their reading?
-Get this summer reading packet witih goal setting, a genre graph, & book tracker.
+Get this summer reading packet with goal setting, a genre graph, & book tracker.

 - All reading lists by grade level